crsandoval/PEP-2020/week_2/README.md

 The PEP 2020 internship with the Sea Turtle Ecology Team already has a GitHub repo (see [here](https://github.com/Turtle-PSB-NOAA/PEP-2020)), so we can use that as a starting point to collaborate.
-“Fork and clone” is Git / GitHub speak for copying someone else’s repo into your GitHub account.
+“Fork” is Git / GitHub speak for copying someone else’s repo into your GitHub account.

 First, sign into GitHub and navigate to the [PEP-2020](https://github.com/Turtle-PSB-NOAA/PEP-2020) repo.